9leaf9/ADComparative/README.md

 NVIDIA GPU + CUDA CuDNN (CPU mode, untested) Cuda version 10.0.61

-The detailed information will be added after the paper is published.
+The detailed information and pretriand model will be added after the paper is published.